divechan/docs/docs/contracts/v2/concepts/01-protocol-overview/04-glossary.md

 ### Mid price

 The price between what users can buy and sell tokens at a given moment.
-In Uniswap this is the ratio of the two ERC20 token reserves.
+In Rails Network Swap this is the ratio of the two ERC20 token reserves.

 ### Price impact